rasheed007-hub/todo-app/README.md

 ## Features
 - Add new todo items by typing and pressing Enter
-- Delete items by clicking the trash icon
+- Delete items by clicking the trash button
 - Clean, responsive interface
 - Built with React and TypeScript
 - Uses Yarn as package manager